This vegetarian Greek charcuterie board is one of my favorite ways to entertain. There’s something for everyone here!

 I’m not talking about the crumbled kind, I’m talking about real feta.
 There’s a big difference!
 Look for an imported brand of Greek or Israeli feta that is sold as a block.

-If you’ve never splurged on really good feta cheese, your life is about to change.
+If you’ve never splurged on really good feta cheese, this is a good time to do so.
 If feta isn’t your thing, try halloumi cheese instead.

 This is my own little addition, because this mezze board needed something crunchy!
 A little bit of crispy chickpeas adds delicious texture to this board, and they are ridiculously easy to make.